|Nutrition Facts (per serving)|

-Mix in the cooled flour.
+Mix in the cooled, toasted flour.

-To portion the dough, place small scoops on a baking sheet and refrigerate until firm.
-Then transfer to an airtight container and store in the refrigerator.
-Edible cookie dough can be enjoyed right away or refrigerated up to 1 week in an airtight container.
-You can also freeze this cookie dough up to 2 months.
+- Transfer edible cookie dough to an airtight container and store it in the refrigerator.
+It can be enjoyed right away or refrigerated for up to one week in an airtight container.

 - This recipe for edible cookie dough is also safe to use for making cookie dough ice cream.
 Follow the instructions but only use 1 or 2 tablespoons of milk.
 This will make for a firmer dough that can be shaped into small logs.
 Freeze the logs until firm and then cut into small rounds to be folded into homemade ice cream.

 - You can decrease the ingredient amounts in this recipe to make a small batch of edible cookie dough.
 Note that it's simpler to make a full batch and freeze any extra for a rainy day.

 It's easy to customize the flavor of this edible cookie dough: